 This course provides an introduction to contemporary theories of language structure, phonology, morphology, syntax and semantics.
 Concentrates on applied linguistics relevant to the PreK-12 classroom and includes a review of pertinent professional literature.
+0-25 field experience hours.
+Variable field hours requirement depending on student program and teaching experience.
 Offered summer.

-Assessment of Bilingual Students
+Assessment of Bilingual Students 3 Credit Hours

 This course provides a theoretical and practical study of instruments and procedures for testing bilingual students.
 Formal and informal methods used to evaluate and assess language skills and academic proficiency are examined.
 Issues of non-discriminatory testing are addressed and the professional literature on assessment and bilingual education is reviewed.
+0-25 field experience hours.
+Variable field hours requirement depending on student program and teaching experience.
 Offered summer.